 Thyroid gland and thyroid hormones

-The thyroid gland is found in front of the trachea (wind pipe) in your neck.
-The gland is divided into 2 lobes (right and left) and is connected in the middle by a thin bridge of thyroid tissue, known as the isthmus.
-Because of the 2 connected lobes, the thyroid has been described as being shaped like a butterfly, or a bow tie.
+Your thyroid gland is in the front of your neck and is divided into 2 lobes (right and left) – one on either side of your windpipe (trachea).
+The lobes are connected in the middle by a thin bridge of thyroid tissue known as the isthmus.
+The thyroid gland has been described as being shaped like a butterfly, or a bow tie.

-A normal-sized thyroid gland cannot be seen in the neck, and can barely be felt.
-It is only when certain conditions result in an enlarged thyroid gland (known as goitre), that a bulge may be seen or felt just underneath the Adam’s apple.
+A normal-sized thyroid cannot be seen in the neck and can barely be felt.
+It’s only when certain conditions result in an enlarged thyroid gland (known as goitre), that a bulge may be seen or felt just underneath the thyroid cartilage (Adam’s apple).

 Another hormone that’s produced in your thyroid gland is called calcitonin.
 This hormone, secreted by a small population of cells known as C cells, is involved in regulating the level of calcium and phosphate in your blood.

 The main thyroid hormones are secreted directly into the bloodstream and go to all parts of your body.
 Most T4 is converted to T3 (the active form of the hormone) in your organs and tissues.
 Thyroid hormones affect your body’s metabolic rate and regulate many of your bodily functions such as breathing, heart rate, body temperature, digestion and how quickly you burn calories.

 The amount of hormones your thyroid makes is usually tightly regulated.
 A part of your brain called the hypothalamus signals your pituitary gland (an important gland in your brain) to produce a hormone called thyroid stimulating hormone (TSH).
 TSH then signals your thyroid to make T3 and T4.
 The level of thyroid hormones in your body then feeds back to the hypothalamus and the pituitary, which in turn adjust the release of TSH.

 What causes thyroid problems?